MSCI-245-342/multiuser-lab-assignment/instructions.md

 **Never store passwords in a database.**

-When a user types in a password that we can read, that is called a "plaintext" password.
+When a user types in a password that we can read, that is called a ["plaintext"](https://en.wikipedia.org/wiki/Plaintext) password.
 If we store the plaintext password in the database, any employee or any hacker with access to the database can copy the password and use it to gain access to the user's account.
 Instead of storing the plaintext password, we store a cryptographic hash of the password in the database.
 It is computationally infeasible to determine a plaintext password from the hashed password.
 Only the original plaintext password can be used by a user to login, and thus the passwords are safe when stored in this hashed form.

-When a user shows up to login, we take their plaintext password and hash it and compare the hash version to the version stored in the database.
+When a user shows up to login, we take their plaintext password and hash it and compare the hashed version to the version stored in the database.
 If they match, we know the user used the same plaintext password as before, and we have authenticated them.

 This is such an important thing for web apps, that Rails provides a special method for ActiveRecord models to handle the password.